Some important developments, but uncertainty remains

 Increased penalties and developments in OAIC enforcement powers

-- Remove references to 'repeated' in section 13G to clarify that a single act or practice may amount to a serious interference with privacy.
-Helpfully, the reforms also seek to introduce a set of (non-exhaustive) matters that can be taken into account when determining if an interference with privacy is 'serious'—largely codifying existing OAIC guidance on the matter.
+- Removes references to 'repeated' in section 13G to clarify that a single act or practice may amount to a serious interference with privacy.
+Helpfully, the reforms also introduce a set of (non-exhaustive) matters that can be taken into account when determining if an interference with privacy is 'serious'—largely codifying existing OAIC guidance on the matter.

-- Introduce a new mid-range civil penalty provision (up to 2000 penalty units, currently $626,000) under section 13H for general interferences with privacy, where the act or practice does not amount to a 'serious' interference.
+- Introduces a new mid-range civil penalty provision (up to 2000 penalty units, currently $660,000) under section 13H for general interferences with privacy, where the act or practice does not amount to a 'serious' interference.
 This seeks to address a gap in enforcement where the OAIC was previously only able to seek civil penalties for the most egregious interferences with privacy.

-The Bill introduces additional powers for both the OAIC and Federal Court to issue declarations requiring organisations to take steps to redress, prevent and reduce loss or damage resulting from contraventions of the Privacy Act, where these are found to have occurred either in the course of an OAIC investigation or civil penalty proceedings in the Federal Court.
+The OAIC and Federal Court now have additional powers to issue declarations requiring organisations to take steps to redress, prevent and reduce loss or damage resulting from contraventions of the Privacy Act, where these are found to have occurred either in the course of an OAIC investigation or civil penalty proceedings in the Federal Court.

 Other enforcement-related amendments include changes to the OAIC's monitoring and investigation powers (bringing them into closer alignment with existing powers of other federal regulators).
 We see these changes as reflective of the OAIC's increasing enforcement maturity.

-The Bill introduces powers for the Minister to make 'eligible data breach declarations' to prevent or reduce a risk of harm arising from unauthorised access or disclosure to personal information.
+The Minister will now have the power to make 'eligible data breach declarations' to prevent or reduce a risk of harm arising from unauthorised access to or disclosure of personal information.

-In essence, this would permit entities to disclose personal information for permitted purposes related to the principle of preventing or reducing harm (in a manner that may not otherwise be permitted under the APPs).
-Notably, the Bill contemplates scenarios related to the prevention, response and remediation of cybersecurity incidents.
+In essence, this permits entities to disclose personal information for permitted purposes related to the principle of preventing or reducing harm (in a manner that may not otherwise be permitted under the APPs).
+Notably, the Bill contemplates scenarios related to the prevention of, response to and remediation of cybersecurity incidents.
 These amendments are likely a response to concerns raised in the course of the Optus data breach as to whether information should be shared with certain organisations (eg financial institutions) for harm-mitigation purposes.

 While this a helpful step in managing cyber incidents, given the requirement for a declaration from the Minister, it will likely only be in place for the most material or high-profile cyber incidents.
 We anticipate that this declaration power may encourage organisations to engage more with the Government's cyber incident response apparatus (eg the Cyber Coordinator and the Cyber Security Response Coordination Unit) in an effort to benefit from the declaration.